-Alliance Select Foods International, Inc. (ASFII or the "Parent Company") is a public corporation under Section 17.2 of the Securities Regulation Code (SRC) and was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on September 1, 2003.
+Alliance Select Foods International, Inc. (ASFII or the "Parent Company"), a public corporation under Section 17.2 of the Securities Regulation Code (SRC), was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on September 1, 2003.
 The Parent Company is primarily engaged in the business of manufacturing, canning, importing and exporting of food products such as marine, aquaculture and other processed seafoods.
 Its shares are listed in the Philippine Stock Exchange (PSE) since November 8, 2006.

-Strongoak Inc. acquired 952,479,638 Parent Company common shares from the increase in authorized capital stock and stock rights offering, which were both approved by the SEC on October 28, 2015 (see Note 18).
-This resulted in Strongoak Inc. owning a total of 1,382,765,864 common shares, representing 55.3% of the total issued and outstanding shares of the Parent Company (see Note 18).
-As at December 31, 2015, the Parent Company is considered a subsidiary of Strongoak Inc.
+Strongoak Inc. acquired 952,479,638 Parent Company common shares from the increase in authorized capital stock and stock rights offering, which were both approved by the SEC on October 28, 2015 (see Note 17).
+This resulted in Strongoak Inc. becoming the Parent Company of ASFII for owning a total of 1,382,765,864 common shares, representing 55.32% of the total issued and outstanding shares of the Parent Company (see Note 17).

-Strongoak Inc., now the immediate parent of ASFII, is a domestic company engaged in investment activities.
+Strongoak Inc., the immediate parent of ASFII, is a domestic company engaged in investment activities.
 The ultimate parent company is Seawood Resources, Inc., a domestic company also engaged in investment activities.